National Support Centre support volunteers

 We know that our volunteers have busy lives, so we agree time commitment with each individual volunteer.
 However, we ask for:

-A minimum commitment of approximately eight hours a week, to make a lasting impact on people’s lives.
+A minimum commitment of approximately four hours a week, to make a lasting impact on people’s lives.

 A minimum commitment of at least one year, ideally two, so that you might get the most out of development opportunities and your support experience.